Code-Maven/wis-python-course-2025-10/PLANS.md

 * Show the subject-lines of the issue and how there are at least 4 different types.
 How could we write code that recognizes them?

-* Suggest the students to experiment with other GUI toolkits
+* Suggest the students to experiment with other GUI toolkits that look nicer and also support RTL text.

 ### Assignment (day )